SaraIglesiasSN/FDS-Assignment_2/README.md

 Before we go into the answers to the questions, a few important remark:

+The `rmiregistry 1099` command needs to be run in the parent folder, `FDS-Assignment_2`, in order for the server to correctly connect to the RMI registry.

 The `rmiregistry 1099` command needs to be interrupted and run again between runs of the server processes.
 Otherwise the server fails to establish a connection to the RMI Registry.

 For each part of the assignment, we have 3 scripts: `compileBinaries.sh`, `runServer.sh` and `runClient.sh`.
 For each of the assignments, you need to cd into the assignment folder (`Sockets`, `RMI`, and `RMIAtLeastOnce`), and then run `compileBinaries.sh` once, then run in 2 different terminals the `./runServer.sh` and `./runClient.sh`.
 Explanations of the solutions can be found in the `README.md`s inside each of the assignment folders.